kpango/resume/content/experiences/yahoo-swat.md

 s a part of a large-scale project regarding of E-Book Japan Corporation (a subsidiary of Yahoo!
 JAPAN), I developed the web frontend of the ebook store mainly writing in vue.js, based on atomic design.

 - ***In-house A/B Testing Platform
-Engineer & Chief Architect (Go/C++/CloudFundry)***	2017/10~2018/2
+Engineer & Chief Architect (Go/C++/CloudFoundry)***	2017/10~2018/2
 I designed and developed a platform for A/B testing which is still used internally by Yahoo!
 JAPAN today.
 The server architecture that I designed can withstand a minimum of 80000 req/sec in micro service architecture.
-The software is written in Golang and running on CloudFundry.
+The software is written in Golang and running on CloudFoundry.
 The internal algorithm provided a high-speed and flexible A/B testing platform for users using [murmur3](https://github.com/kpango/murmur3) .

 - ***Yahoo!
 JAPAN Premium Member Advertising Platform
-Engineer & Chief Architect (Go/CloudFundry)***	2017/5~2017/7
+Engineer & Chief Architect (Go/CloudFoundry)***	2017/5~2017/7
 I have developed and designed an advertising platform for Yahoo!
 JAPAN's premium members.
 In the advertisement distribution, I was required to construct the plafrom with low-latency and high-speed delivery algorithm.
 Also we a lock-free Concurrent Map for speed.
 I created the entire architect and microcomponents from scratch